 For those of you who don't live in LA or SF, that's OK.
 Real estate crowdfunding can at least help you get closer to the frenzy.
-Just looking at RealtyShare’s platform, here are a couple deals in San Francisco and Los Angeles.
+Just looking at a LA property REC example.

-Here’s another short-duration investment of 12 months with an 11% annual interest and a higher $15,000 minimum.
+This is short-duration investment of 12 months with an 11% annual interest with a $15,000 minimum.
 Unfortunately, 3124 Rowena Avenue is about a 35-minute drive away from fabulous Venice Beach.

 For 13 years, I invested ~80% of every annual bonus into real estate to diversify away from a highly cyclical industry whose profitability was always under attack.
 I knew from month one that I wouldn't last much more than 10 years in the business.
 By the time I couldn't take working anymore, I found comfort knowing my real estate investments would help keep me afloat due to rental income and appreciation.